 Elspeth is tired but can’t sleep.
-The baby’s been kicking and moving around since she lay down, making it difficult to find a position that makes her relax, but finally it seems to have settled down.
+The baby has been kicking and moving around since she laid down, making it difficult to find a position that makes her relax, but finally it seems to have settled down.

-Oh my gosh.
-Derek!
-Go away… Warm liquid is trickling down her legs.
-And I just peed myself!
+‘Shit.
+I just peed myself!
 Or could it be..?
-But it’s not supposed to happen before another fortnight!
+But it’s not supposed to happen before another fortnight!’
+Elspeth yelps, keeping her head low, but Derek heard her.

 But she can’t keep from groaning as the pain seizes her again, making her double over.
 Derek finds her on her knees in the bushes, gasping for breath, moaning quietly.